A few tests to prove which subject lines make for great open rates

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.

 Readers love lists because lists comprise convenient summaries.
 Note that the blog you are currently reading is a list.

 Winner: “Quick Tips” (as in “10 Quick Tips for Being Awesome”)

 The REASON WHY Email Subject Line

 The Reason Why email subject line is a hybrid of the List email subject line archetype.
 Which is probably why the winning subject line works so well!

 Winner: “5 Reasons Why”

 So let’s just keep in mind that the results we’re seeing are based off of the subject lines sent by their customers.
-With that said, MailChimp delivers over 700 million emails per month for more than 500,000 customers.
+With that said, MailChimp delivers billions of emails per month for more than 15 million customers.
 So what you’re seeing is a pretty good representation of what to do – and what not to do.

 Update: Read our follow-up to this post, 3 Email Subject Line Formulas Proven To Increase Open Rates.